Rrrricky/MONPLAYER-2/readme.md

 # Customized audio player
-A personalized audio player with voice commands created with:
+A personalized and responsive audio player with voice commands, created with:

 - HTML
 - CSS